XorTroll/Goldleaf/README.md

 # Tinfoil

+### [XorTroll] Get ready for new stuff!
+I'm already working on a new, experimental Tinfoil!

 A homebrew application for the Nintendo Switch used to manage titles.

 DISCLAIMER: I take zero responsibility for any bans, damage, nuclear explosions, or anything else the use of Tinfoil may cause.
 Proceed with caution!